darius/regexercise/README.md

 get the next character from the stream and update the state-set according to it.
-For the first problem [here's pseudocode](http://stackoverflow.com/a/846728/27024) (in the first part of the answer; it assumes there's just one pattern string, but generalizes easily).
+For the first problem [here's pseudocode](http://stackoverflow.com/a/846728/27024) (in the first part of the answer; it assumes there's just one pattern string, and searches for it anywhere in the input, not just at the beginning, but it gives the idea).

 What kind of states will work for the subsequent problems?
 Essentially, regular expressions again: if a state represents a